vincent-peugnet/wcms/MANUAL.md

 - `public`, `private`, `not_published` if page exist, indicate it's [privacy](#privacy) level
 - `current_page` the link point to the current page

+#### URL checker

+If this option is activated in admin panel, W can verify if external links are still working.
+If a link have been checked, a class is added to the link:

+- `ok` if the url is considered as working
+- `dead` if the url seems to be dead

+URL check is done every time a page is displayed, if the page has been edited and new urls have been added.

+Status of all checked URLs is stored in cache and stay valid during 90 days.

+To avoid taking to much time, if a lot of links have been added or need to be re-checked: all links may not be processed at once.
+The rest will be checked the next time the page is displayed.

 #### CSS examples

 To color in red internal links to page that does not exist: